-Negotiating RCEP
+Negotiating and implementing RCEP

-The RCEP negotiating text has not been made available in the course of this study.
+The RCEP negotiating text has not been made available during the course of this study.
 Only limited information could be retrieved from other sources.
-On the basis of the preliminary information and a preliminary examination of tariff offers, RCEP does not seems to provide substantial improvements with respect to the market access that Myanmar is already being granted as part of the LDC, or ASEAN and ASEAN FTA network with dialogue partners.
+On the basis of the preliminary information and a preliminary examination of tariff offers, RCEP does not seem to provide substantial improvements with respect to the market access that Myanmar is already being granted as part of the LDCs, or ASEAN and ASEAN FTA networks with dialogue partners.
+The tables in the annex provide a number of detailed observations.